 With pre-rendering, you don’t need a Node.js production server nor does it add any additional load on the server.

 Google search console has a great feature called “Fetch as Google”.
 It enables you to manually enter a URL from your web application and fetch it as a crawler would while crawling.
 Once you hit “fetch”, you will get an HTTP response from the URL.
 This response contains a page source code as Googlebot sees it and lets you download it.
 “Fetch and render” will provide a snapshot of the web application as Google crawler sees it and your audience will see.

 This helps you review your application and see what can be done to optimize it for SEO.
 Moreover, after fetch and render, you can hit “request indexing” that will help you manually index your SPA.

 Meta tags are yet another way of optimizing your site for SEO.
 These tags include HREFLANG, canonical tags, meta descriptions, and page titles.
 Meta tags must be included in the webpage’s source code.

 This is definitely not something new.
 Every marketer knows how crucial it is to add XML sitemaps to your websites.

 And single-page applications are no different.
 Even though it is a single page application, you still need to add XML sitemap.

 You can submit a well-formatted XML Sitemap to the Google Search Console and let Google bots have access to your complete SPA.

 While the aforementioned tricks will help, you tend to miss out on some SEO juice when using SPAs.

-But as Facebook, and Twitter are manifesting, customer experience is everything today.
+But like Facebook, and Twitter is manifesting, customer experience is everything today.
 And sometimes, it’s worth putting your customers above search engines.